 Bodenstein is impressed with the changes Eko has made to its newest generation stethoscope attachment.
 While he found the Gen I CORE a little big and heavy, his new attachment feels sleek and light.

 “That was the biggest improvement in the Gen II.
 It’s substantially smaller, substantially lighter, just better to wear around the neck, better in the hands, really better in every way, shape-wise.
 The sound quality is great.
 There is some active noise cancellation in the Gen II.
 Being able to shrink the device by thirty or forty percent and have no degradation in quality is impressive."

 The price point is also something that younger veterinarians with a limited budget for expensive tools can appreciate.
-At $199 for the attachment, which fits just about any stethoscope on the market today, Bodenstein says it’s a modest splurge other veterinarians won’t regret.
+Bodenstein says the Attachment, which fits just about any stethoscope on the market today, is a modest splurge other veterinarians won’t regret.